s0ymiranda/MPLInterpreter/README.md

    ```
 ## Note
    In the samples folder you can found examples usages for the lenguage.
 So you can make your own scripts of our lenguage and test then!.
+   Currently the main.cpp archive obtains the AST from the parser and evaluates it with the eval method and show the result with the toString method.

 ## Acknowledgements
 For more information about the development and specifications of the Mathematical Programming Language, you can refer to